HeorhiiS/llmrecsys/README.md

 Paste the presign URL into the bash script `slurm/download.sh` and run it.
 This will download the weights and tokenizer to `llamadownloads/ or your preferred weight directory.

-For GPT-J the weight will be loaded and cached automatically.
+For GPT-J the weights will be loaded and cached automatically.

 #### 3. Apply converstion script to convert the weights to the right format.
 SLURM version in `slurm/prepdata.sh`